Summer Special: 20% off when you bundle window & gutter cleaning — plus pressure washing, soft wash & roof cleaning!

 "We see thick-coat failures constantly in the spring when homeowners call us about peeling driveways.
 The sealer cracked and lifted because it was applied too thick and couldn't cure uniformly.
 Thin coats are not a sign of a cheap job — they're the correct technique."

-— David, D&D Home Services Co-Founder
+— Devon, D&D Home Services Founder

 Mistake #5: Not Filling Cracks Before Sealing